BryanApellanes/Bam.Net/Products/bake/README.md

 When test mode is selected, bake will invoke [bamtestrunner](../bamtestrunner) with the /TestsWithCoverage switch reporting results to the server specified in the test config file.

+You may also override the tag defined in the config file by specifying the /tag:**tag_value** switch.
+In either case the tag used has the first 6 characters of the commit appended.

 ## Init